 Frequently Asked Questions

-When it comes to cold cases, people typically have a lot of questions.
-On this page, we’ll answer some of the more frequent questions asked and add others as necessary.
+When it comes to unsolved crimes, people typically have a lot of questions.
+On this page, we’ll answer some of the more frequently asked questions and add others as deemed necessary.
 In certain instances (where noted) the answers may apply specifically to Iowa law vs. criminal law in other states.
 Examples are provided merely to clarify explanations.

 How much time must pass before a case is listed as cold?

 It depends entirely on each individual case and its status with the respective investigating agency.
 As a general rule, a case goes “cold” once all leads hit a dead end or have been “run out.”
-When there are no further leads to investigate, city or county law enforcement officials will often refer to the case as having gone cold.
-For instance, in the Earl Thelander case, the “cold case” announcement came eight months after the crime.
-By contrast, six years after 5-year-old Evelyn Miller was killed, officials stated the case hadn’t yet gone cold because investigators continued to follow leads and make progress in building a case against her suspected killer.
-In September 2012, Casey Frederiksen was charged with Evelyn’s murder.
+When no further leads exist to investigate, local or state law enforcement officials will often refer to the case as having “gone cold.”

 What about the murders where someone was tried and found not guilty?
 Are these considered unsolved?

 A case is considered “unsolved” until a suspect has been identified, charged, and tried in a court of law for the crime.
-Cases not resulting in convictions may or may not be kept on the books pending new evidence (i.e. instances where officials believe a different suspect could still be found, charged, and tried for the crime).
+Cases not resulting in convictions may or may not be kept on the books pending new evidence (i.e. instances where a different suspect might still be found, charged, and tried for the crime).
 In cases where investigators and/or prosecutors had solid evidence and are convinced they charged and tried the responsible suspect (who was later acquitted), or in cases where the primary or known suspect dies before trial, the murders are considered “by lawful terms” unsolved even though the cases warrant no further investigation.
+These cases are closed by what is called “exceptional means.”

 It seems there used to be more old cases on the website.
 Are you culling out the older ones?

 Iowa Cold Cases will never remove a case from our website simply due to its age.
 The only cases removed are those in which law enforcement officials confirmed are not, in fact, unsolved.
-A former ICC volunteer with website publishing privileges added some cases to our website based on old newspaper articles, but the cited sources often did not include research beyond the same year the murder occurred (i.e. the late 1800′s, the ’20s and ’30s, and so on).
-After the volunteer’s departure, ICC contacted the respective LE jurisdictions to verify the status of these cases, and then removed those that LE told us were not classified as unsolved.
-While we understand loss and the interest in Iowa’s historical murders, our website’s primary goal remains — and has always been — focused on providing summaries for Iowa’s unsolved cases.
+Between 2010 and 2012, a former ICC volunteer with website publishing privileges added several cases to this website based on old newspaper articles, but the cited sources often did not include research beyond the same year the murder occurred (e.g. the late 1800’s, the ’20s and ’30s, and so on).
+After the volunteer’s departure, ICC contacted the respective investigating agencies to verify the status of these cases, and then removed those that officials confirmed were not classified as unsolved.
+We at ICC understand loss and the growing interest in Iowa’s historical murders, but our website’s primary goal remains — and has always been — focused on providing summaries for Iowa’s unsolved murders.

 How can you help me with a particular case?

-Although we research each case as much as possible prior to its inclusion here, we do not have the resources nor legal authorization to actively investigate individual cases; criminal investigations are handled by law enforcement agencies in the appropriate jurisdictions.
+Although we conduct investigative research on each case as much as possible prior to its inclusion here, we do not have the resources nor legal authorization to actively investigate individual cases in a law enforcement capacity; criminal investigations are handled by law enforcement members within the respective investigating agency or agencies.

-Our goal is to provide case summary details on verified unsolved cases in efforts to keep the victims’ names “out there” with the public and to encourage individuals to contact law enforcement agencies with any new or known information that might help solve a case.
+Our goal is to provide case summary details on verified unsolved cases in efforts to keep the victims’ names “out there and in the public eye” and to encourage those with new or known information — that which might help solve a case — to contact the investigating agency.
 The news media plays an important role in reminding readers a case is still unsolved (particularly around anniversary dates), and even the briefest update may be enough to spark a fresh lead.

-While we care deeply about each case, our hope is that case information gathered and presented here will serve as a springboard in joint efforts to deliver one common message: these victims will not be forgotten, and justice may very well be as close as one phone call or e-mail initiated by one individual.
+We care deeply about each case and our hope is that case information gathered and presented here will serve as a springboard for others to get involved and help us deliver one powerful message: these victims will not be forgotten, and justice may very well be as close as a phone call or email initiated by one single individual.

 Who determines whether an autopsy is necessary or may request that one be performed?